utec/easy-webhook-plugin/README.md

 If no error, you must see a file called **easy-webhook-plugin.hpi** in maven target folder.

-# Usage
+# Configuration

-- You have 3 options to install this plugin:
+- You have 4 options to install this plugin:

   - Install from available plugins in Jenkins configurations (coming soon)
   - Download the last version from github releases : https://github.com/utec/easy-webhook-plugin/releases/